 I have a strong track record in writing competitive grant proposals for research funding.
-My current project on immigration and the technology industry is supported by the National Science Foundation’s prestigious Graduate Research Fellowship Program for promising doctoral students in the sciences.
+My current project is supported by the National Science Foundation’s prestigious Graduate Research Fellowship Program for promising doctoral students in the sciences.
 I have also received funding from the Andrew W. Mellon Foundation and the Social Science Research Council through the Mellon Mays Undergraduate Fellowship Program.

 I am particularly successful at communicating complex academic ideas to general audiences.
 My writing on immigration and race and ethnicity has appeared on Sociological Images and National Public Radio’s Code Switch blog, among others.
 I have also been interviewed on these topics for news stories in the Los Angeles Times, San Jose Mercury News and other media outlets.